 Morana, the Goddess of death itself, is a great example to explain a concept in the religion of Rodnovery that is similar to Yin Yang.
 As you can see, Morana, a seemingly cold and bad deity, is equally celebrated and has her own holiday as any other deity in the pantheon.
 Why is that?

 You must have heard of the saying “There is good in every evil, and there is evil in every good.
 There is light in everything dark, and there is dark in everything light.”
-In correspondence with this, in Rodnovery we have a similar concept.

-Everything, both being good or bad, is celebrated equally.
 Equality is a very important concept in our religion.
 A simple example to explain it involves Morana herself.

-You need her blessed favor during the growling days of the coldness of winter in order to survive it, if she favors you, your loss, if any, can be minimal.
+You need her blessed favor during the growling days of the coldness of winter in order to survive it, if she favors you, your loss, if any, will be minimal.
 Same as you would honor her counterpart, the Goddess of Spring, Vesna, for favor going into the better and warmer days of the year.

 How Was Morana Depicted?